How I measure racehorse performance across 11 countries and one million races.

 Where I Came From

-For over ten years, my younger brother and I made figures together.
-His job was to study the race replays and record the position of every horse through every turn — the raw data needed to calculate ground loss.
-My job was to turn that into ratings.
-We believed, as Thoro-Graph does, that accounting for ground loss was the most accurate way to make figures.
+Eventually, I solved it.
+For over ten years, my younger brother and I made those figures together.
+His job was to study the race replays and record the position of every horse through every turn—the raw data needed to calculate ground loss.
+My job was to punch in the data and turn it into ratings.
+We believed, as many do, that accounting for ground loss was the most accurate way to make figures.
 One path out from the rail through a turn costs a horse roughly one length of extra distance.
-That's geometry — or so we believed.
-The maths is straightforward.
-But turning it into a fair measure of what a performance was actually worth?
+That’s geometry—or so we believed.
+The math is straightforward, but turning it into a fair measure of what a performance was actually worth?
 That turned out to be much harder.

 The Ground Loss Problem

-Here's what I noticed.
-You get a lot of bloated figures for horses that race wide.
+Here’s what I noticed: you get a lot of bloated figures for horses that race wide.
 A horse goes four wide through both turns, gets a generous ground loss credit, and suddenly posts an enormous number.
-Meanwhile, the horse that saved ground on the rail gets no credit — and their figure makes the race look weaker than it was.
+Meanwhile, the horse that saved ground on the rail and actually won the race gets no credit.

-The issue is that not all ground loss is real.
-There's "true" ground loss — sitting outside a leader in a wicked pace, burning energy to keep up while covering more ground.
-That's costly, and any credit these horses get, they deserve.
-But there's also "false" ground loss.
-The pace is slow and everyone is coasting — being a path wide costs you almost nothing.
-Or worse, the track has a bias that actually favours the outside, and now you're inflating figures for horses that had the best trip.
+The issue is that not all ground loss is created equal.
+There is "true" ground loss — sitting outside a leader in a wicked pace, burning energy to keep up while covering more ground.
+That is costly, and any credit those horses get, they deserve.
+But there is also "false" ground loss.
+If the pace is slow and everyone is coasting, being a path or two wider costs you almost nothing.
+Worse still, if the track has a bias that favors the outside, you end up inflating figures for horses that actually had the best trip.

 I saw this problem again and again.
-The wide runners got huge numbers.
-The inside runners got punished.
-And when you tracked the wide runners forward, they rarely replicated those figures.
+The wide runners got huge numbers, while the inside runners were punished.
+Yet, when you tracked those wide runners forward, they rarely replicated those figures — unless they happened to be just as wide next time.
 The numbers looked spectacular on paper, but they didn't predict anything.
-And some horses simply prefer to race wide — they need daylight, they'll go wide from any stall, and they'll do the same thing next time they run well.
-Ground loss credits for these horses are essentially counting a preference as a penalty.
+Some horses simply prefer daylight; they’ll go wide from any stall and do it every time they run well.
+For these horses, ground loss credits aren't accounting for a penalty — they’re counting a preference.

-So when I was left alone with this venture, dropping ground loss was an easy decision.
-I still note when a horse has raced genuinely wide, and when I sit down to handicap a race, I'll upgrade them in my head.
-But it's not in the algorithm.
-And the enormous benefit — the thing that made it all worthwhile — was that without the labour-intensive video work, I could think bigger.
-I could look at Hong Kong, Japan, Australia, the whole Middle East, all of Europe.
-That was the best decision I ever made.
+When I was eventually left alone with the venture, dropping ground loss from the algorithm was an easy decision.
+I still note when a horse has raced genuinely wide, and I’ll upgrade them "in my head" when handicapping, but it’s no longer in the math.
+The benefit was enormous: without the labor-intensive video work, I could think bigger.
+I could look at Hong Kong, Japan, Australia, the Middle East, and all of Europe.
+It was the best decision I ever made.

 How the Ratings Work

-I should be upfront: some of this is the secret sauce, and it's going to stay that way.
-But I can tell you the principles, and I can tell you what makes this approach different.
+I’ll be upfront: some of this is the secret sauce, and it’s going to stay that way.
+But I can share the principles that make this approach different.

-Time is the starting point — but not the whole story.
-The first ingredient is always the race time.
-But a raw time means almost nothing on its own.
-A fast time at Epsom is a completely different thing from a fast time at Ascot.
-So the system works from carefully calibrated standard times for every track, distance, and surface — built up over years and constantly refined as the database grows.
-Just as important as the winning time itself are the distances between horses at the finish — they tell you about the strength of each performance relative to the others on the day.
+• Time is the Anchor, Not the Story: The first ingredient is always the race time.
+But a raw time means almost nothing on its own; a fast time at Epsom is a different animal than a fast time at Ascot.
+The system uses carefully calibrated standard times for every track, distance, and surface—refined over 20 years.
+Just as important as the winning time are the distances between horses at the finish; they reveal the strength of each performance relative to the field.

-Track speed is everything.
-The same track on Monday and Wednesday can be seconds different, even if the official going description hasn't changed.
-Much of what makes this method unique is how I calculate track speed.
-The system looks at each race day as a whole and identifies tendencies across all the races — because while individual horses can produce extreme performances on any given day, it's unusual for an entire field to collectively perform well above or below normal.
+• Track Speed is Everything: A track can be seconds different between Monday and Wednesday, even if the official going remains "Good."
+My system looks at each race day as a whole to identify tendencies.
+While one horse can produce a freak performance, it’s rare for an entire field to collectively run way above or below their level.
 That variance calculation is the backbone of the rating.

-Riding weight is baked in.
-A horse carrying 60kg that runs the same time as a horse carrying 54kg has run a better race.
-The relationship between weight and performance is well-established through decades of research, but the precise effect varies with distance, surface, and conditions, so I won't reduce it to a single number here.
+• Weight is Baked In: A horse carrying 60kg that runs the same time as a horse carrying 54kg has performed better.
+The relationship between weight and performance is well-established, but since its effect varies by distance and surface, I don’t reduce it to a static number.
+It’s not perfect, but it’s far better than ignoring it.

-This last part is what separates these ratings from simpler approaches.
-Some figure makers use only the clock and a track variant.
-Some use par times.
+Some figure makers use only the clock.
 Some use wind data.
-Some break out races, others never do.
-They all believe their method is the best.
+Some "break" out races, others never do.
+Some adjust ratings for pace, some don't.
+Everyone thinks their method is best.
 The truth is that every method has flaws.
-My approach has been to find the method that is the most robust across the widest range of circumstances — across different tracks, different countries, different racing cultures.
-Some things I can talk about.
-Some things I can't.
-But I wouldn't trade my ratings for anyone's.
-That's the bottom line.
+My goal was to find the most robust method across the widest range of racing cultures—from a Tuesday handicap at Wolverhampton to the Dubai World Cup.
+I wouldn't trade my ratings for anyone’s.

-Much of figure making comes down to deciding when to accept new peaks, and how rigid to be in your methodology.
-Some figure makers are famously inflexible — they trust their calculations absolutely and will print enormous career bests if that's where the numbers land, even when half the field shows peaks on the same afternoon.
-Ragozin was known for this.
-The philosophy sounds principled, but in practice it often means accepting results that don't make sense rather than questioning whether something upstream went wrong.
+Much of figure making comes down to deciding how much you tolerate "new peaks" — or "tops," as some call them — and how rigid you are in your methodology.
+Some figure makers are famously inflexible; they trust their calculations absolutely and will print enormous career-bests if that’s where the numbers land, even when half the field shows "peaks" on the same afternoon.
+Ragozin was known for this stubbornness.
+While it sounds principled, in practice it often means accepting results that don't make sense rather than questioning if something upstream went wrong.

 The Algorithm and the Scale

-To give you a concrete sense of the scale, here's what the numbers look like in practice.
-This data is from UK and Irish racing, 2023 onwards — thousands of races across all classes:
+To give you a sense of the scale, here is how the numbers look in practice (based on UK and Irish racing from 2023 onwards):

-A typical Class 5 runner averages around 100 — that's roughly the middle of the road.
+A typical Class 5 runner averages around 100.
 A Group 1 winner averages 145, and the very best performances push past 155.
 At the bottom of the scale, the weakest races in Scandinavian racing might produce winning ratings in the low 80s.

 Using the Ratings